ArunBharathRam/Survey-ServerScripts/README.md

 # Syrvey-Server Scripts
-Contains php server scripts for Survey Application
+Contains php server scripts for Survey Application.
+Directory Database contains database schema and Sample data used in the application.